+Enerplus defines freshwater as surface water and shallow groundwater sources (depths less than 150 meters).
 Using alternatives to freshwater when economically feasible is an industry best practice.
 This goal also aligns with Enerplus' social responsibility beliefs.
-When water is sourced, alternatives to freshwater are prioritized over freshwater when economically viable.
+When water is sourced, alternatives to freshwater are prioritized when economically viable.
 In 2019 Enerplus began an investigative study into the feasibility of treating its produced water to include it in completion operations in our North Dakota assets, thereby reducing our use of freshwater.
+This study was successful and led to our establishing a freshwater use reduction per well completion target in 2020, and subsequently exceeding the target.